*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

-At the same time Locke’s ideas about knowledge and education spread in North America, the colonies also experienced an unprecedented wave of evangelical Protestant revivalism.
-In 1739-40, the Rev. George Whitefield, an enigmatic, itinerant preacher, traveled the colonies preaching Calvinist sermons to huge crowds.
+At the same time that Locke’s ideas about knowledge and education spread in North America, the colonies also experienced an unprecedented wave of evangelical Protestant revivalism.
+Between 1739 and 1740, the Rev. George Whitefield, an enigmatic, itinerant preacher, traveled the colonies preaching Calvinist sermons to huge crowds.
 Unlike the rationalism of Locke, his sermons were designed to appeal to his listeners’ emotions.
-Whitefield told his listeners that salvation could only be found by taking personal responsibility for one’s own unmediated relationship with God, a process which came to be known as a “conversion” experience.
+Whitefield told his listeners that salvation could only be found by taking personal responsibility for one’s own unmediated relationship with God, a process that came to be known as a “conversion” experience.
 He also argued that the current Church hierarchies populated by “unconverted” ministers only stood as a barrier between the individual and God.
 In his wake, new traveling preachers picked up his message and many congregations split.
 Both Locke and Whitefield had empowered individuals to question authority and to take their lives into their own hands.

 III.
 The Causes of the American Revolution

-King George III took the crown in 1760 and brought Tories into his Ministry after three decades of Whig rule.
-They represented an authoritarian vision of empire where colonies would be subordinate.
-The Royal Proclamation of 1763 was Britain’s first major postwar imperial action concerning North America.
-The King forbade settlement west of the Appalachian Mountains in an attempt to limit costly wars with Native Americans.
+King George III took the crown in 1760 and brought Tories into his government after three decades of Whig rule.
+They represented an authoritarian vision of empire in which colonies would be subordinate.
+The Royal Proclamation of 1763 was Britain’s first major postwar imperial action targeting North America.
+The king forbade settlement west of the Appalachian Mountains in an attempt to limit costly wars with Native Americans.
 Colonists, however, protested and demanded access to the territory for which they had fought alongside the British.

 The third, and perhaps, most crucial type of resistance was popular protest.
-Violent riots broke out in Boston.
-Croweds burned the appointed stamp distributor for Massachusetts, Andrew Oliver, in effigy and pulled a building he owned “down to the Ground in five minutes.”16 Oliver resigned the position the next day.
-The following week, a crowd also set upon the home of his brother-in-law, Lt.
-Gov. Thomas Hutchinson, who had publicly argued for submission to the stamp tax.
+Riots broke out in Boston.
+Crowds burned the appointed stamp distributor for Massachusetts, Andrew Oliver, in effigy and pulled a building he owned “down to the Ground in five minutes.”16 Oliver resigned the position the next day.
+The following week, a crowd also set upon the home of his brother-in-law, Lieutenant Governor Thomas Hutchinson, who had publicly argued for submission to the stamp tax.
 Before the evening was over, much of Hutchinson’s home and belongings had been destroyed.17

 Popular violence and intimidation spread quickly throughout the colonies.
 In New York City, posted notices read: